this project / page is under construction

 - Mundorf AMT 1908c Air Motion Transformer for all frequencies above 7kHz

-In contrast to the original system I have only a mono subwoofer in use, this is more than enough for my small listening room.
+In contrast to the original system I have a mono subwoofer in use, this is more than enough for my small listening room.

 To split the frequencies I have a self developed active crossover with 24dB Linkwitz-Riley filter.
-For the Quads I use 2× ES4 (XA30.5 clones – one channel per speaker) and for the Mundorfs I take one of my ES2 (Aleph J clone).
+For the Quads I use 2× ES4 (XA30.8 clones – one channel per speaker) and for the Mundorfs I take one of my ES2 (Aleph J clone).
 The RiPol I drive very successful since years with the ES3 (Hypex Class D amp).

 All informations to assemble a RiPol you find on my page for this really exceptional subwoofer.

 Meanwhile I operate the RiPol without the passive compensation circuit.
 The two 30cm drivers are directly connected to my Hypex power amp.
 The necessary suppression of the resonance frequencies at approx. 300Hz takes place in the SubDSP.